SCENE 01 / PRODUCTION VEHICLES

 Toyota, Ford, Chevrolet and Mercedes Sprinter fleets across CDMX, Yucatán and Sonoran terrain

 Here is how this works in practice.
 Standard Mexican production fleet runs Toyota Hilux + Land Cruiser 70-series for Sonoran, Chihuahua, and Baja California border-northern-state work, Ford F-150 + Transit cargo and crew vans, Chevrolet Silverado for camera-truck and grip-truck conversions, Nissan NP300 (Mexican-built at Nissan Aguascalientes plant) for cost-conscious crew transport, Mercedes Sprinter and Volkswagen Crafter for talent and gear shuttles.
-Plus Hyundai H1 and Mitsubishi L200 for low-budget productions.
+Plus Hyundai H1 and Mitsubishi L200 for low-budget shoots.

 Here is the short of it.
-Mexican terrain shapes vehicle specs more than urban-fleet inventory descriptions capture.
+Mexican terrain shapes car specs more than urban-fleet inventory descriptions capture.
 CDMX altitude (2,240m) reduces naturally-aspirated engine output by ~20% — turbo-charged Ford Transit and Mercedes Sprinter handle the elevation better than older naturally-aspirated Nissan NP300 and Chevrolet Silverado.
-Sonoran and Chihuahua desert sets need 4WD Toyota Land Cruiser 70-series and Hilux with raised suspension and dust-rated air filtration for productions echoing the Sicario / Sicario 2 Sonora workflow and The Magnificent Seven Durango Western terrain.
+Sonoran and Chihuahua desert sets need 4WD Toyota Land Cruiser 70-series and Hilux with raised suspension and dust-rated air filtration for shoots echoing the Sicario / Sicario 2 Sonora workflow and The Magnificent Seven Durango Western terrain.

 FAQ